mongodb/docs/source/reference/mongorestore.rst

 See the ":ref:`backup guide section on database dumps
 <database-dumps>`" for a larger overview of ``mongorestore``
 usage.
-Also see the ":doc:`mongodump`" document for an overview of the :command:`mongodump`, which provides the related inverse functionality.
+Also see the ":doc:`mongodump`" document for an overview of the :option:`mongodump`, which provides the related inverse functionality.

 In the following command, the collection named "``collection``" and